great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ### Data Preview

-Here's a glimpse of the sample dataset we'll use to demonstrate schema validation:
+Below is a sample of the dataset that is referenced by examples and explanations within this article.

 | type     | sender_account_number  | recipient_fullname | transfer_amount | transfer_date       |
 |----------|------------------------|--------------------|-----------------|---------------------|